Chemical and Thermal Processes

 - Dimensionless numbers

-- Thermodynamic Efficiency and the Combined 1st and 2nd Laws
+Thermodynamic Efficiency and the Combined First and Second Laws

 Why Chemical and Thermal Processes?